a-zz/pareidolia.es/content/md/landauer.md

 The development of thermodynamics was originally aimed precisely at improving the thermal efficiency of steam engines, but the mind blowing matter about it is that it turned to be universally applicable to any process involving energy (i.e. any process).
 And the universal consequences of that stated in the paragraph above are: i. nothing has 100% efficiency, there's always a waste (* ); and ii. that waste will ultimately and irreversibly be delivered as heat (**).

 Irreversibility is precisely the key concept for our discussion.
 Once heat is wasted, the process is irreversible; reciprocally, any irreversible process will waste heat.
 Don't want to dig deeper into that: it's out of the scope of this article and well beyond my knowledge of thermodynamics.
-Just keep that idea in mind.
+Just keep the idea in mind.

 So I had to make the following objection to Juan Luis' rule of thumb: if all of a computer's power input is delivered as heat (i.e. 0% efficiency), where's the utility of the information processed by that computer?
 Dunno about that -he said-; but taking it all as waste heat accounts for a nice margin of safety in the design of the cooling system, which is -you know- peace of mind for an engineer.